OpenMx/OpenMx/docs/source/TwoModelStylesTwoDataStyles.rst

 The next example replicates these models using matrix-style coding.
 The code to specify the model includes four commands, (i) ``mxModel``, (ii) ``mxMatrix``, (iii) ``mxData`` and (iv) ``mxMLObjective``.

 Starting with the model fitted to the summary covariance matrix, we need to create a matrix for the expected covariance matrix using the ``mxMatrix`` command.
-The first argument is its ``type``: symmetric for a covariance matrix.
+The first argument is its ``type``, symmetric for a covariance matrix.
 The second and third arguments are the number of rows (``nrow``) and columns (``ncol``) – one for a univariate model.
 The ``free`` and ``values`` parameters work as in the path specification.
 If only one element is given, it is applied to all elements of the matrix.
 Alternatively, each element can be assigned its free/fixed status and starting value with a list command.
-Note that in the current example, the matrix is a simple 1x1 matrix, but that will change rapidly in the following examples.
+Note that in the current example, the matrix is a simple **1x1** matrix, but that will change rapidly in the following examples.
 The ``mxData`` is identical to that used in path stlye models.
 A different objective function is used, however, namely the ``mxMLObjective`` command which takes two arguments,  ``covariance`` to hold the expected covariance matrix (which we specified above using ``mxMatrix``  as ``expCov``), and ``dimnames`` which allow the mapping of the observed data to the expected covariance matrix, i.e. the model.

 .. code-block:: r